GreatCowBASIC/Help/output/md/47xxx_eeram_devices.md

     Dir EERAM_HS Out                ; Rising edge initiates Backup

-    EERAM_AutoStore(ON)             ; Enable Automatic Storage on power loss
+    EERAM_AutoStore(ON)             ; Enable Automatic Storage on power loss          ' <<< the initialisation instruction

     'EERAM_AutoStore(OFF)           ; Disable Automatic Storage on power loss
 ```

+<span class="strong">**Key line:**</span>
+`EERAM_AutoStore(ON)` — enables the device’s own AutoStore feature, so a
+power failure alone (with the VCAP capacitor fitted) is enough to
+preserve the SRAM contents into EEPROM without any further code.

-The device parameters for the device are shown in the table below.
+The device parameters are shown in the table below.

 <div class="informaltable">